 The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, awarded approximately $5.1 million through 20 cooperative agreements to states and non-profit organizations to support the Early Childhood Comprehensive Systems Health Integration Prenatal-to-Three (ECCS) Program.

 These funds will advance cross-sector collaborations and partnerships, health system improvements, state-level policy and fiscal innovation, equity, and family leadership to promote early developmental health and family well-being among prenatal to three-year-old (P-3) populations.

-Colorado is among the 20 grantees awarded funds through the ECCS Program to build state capacity and infrastructure to integrate and strengthen maternal and early childhood systems.
+Colorado is among the 20 grantees awarded funds through HRSA’s ECCS Program to build state capacity and infrastructure to integrate and strengthen maternal and child health and early childhood systems.

 Guiding the Work In Colorado

 To guide the implementation of CO-ECCS, the Early Childhood Leadership Commission (ECLC), Colorado’s federally-authorized state advisory council for early childhood, approved the formation of the Early Childhood Comprehensive Systems (ECCS) Working Group on December 16, 2021 and subject to annual review and reauthorization.

 Meetings of the ECCS Working group are scheduled for the fourth Tuesday of the month from 10:30 am to 12:00 pm MST.
 Three Implementation Teams, tasked with the work of the three goals of the project, meet as breakout groups during the scheduled ECCS Working Group meetings.
 The Implementation Teams are:

 If you are interested in signing up to work for an implementation team sign up HERE.